Dark ride: Interactive dark ride

 Interactive dark rides feature a component that allows riders to be involved in the attraction's story.
 The first interactive dark ride ever built is El Paso at the Belgium theme park Bobbejaanland.

 The vast majority of interactive dark rides are shooting dark rides, which require riders to aim and shoot at targets throughout the ride using handheld or vehicle-mounted light guns.
 Successfully shooting a target usually triggers special animation, such as flashing lights or moving the target.
 The more targets riders hit, the higher their scores at the end of the ride.
 The use of light guns varies between rides, from killing aliens on Men in Black: Alien Attack at Universal Studios Florida to calling turkeys on Gobbler Getaway at Holiday World & Splashin' Safari.
 The ride systems of conventional dark rides can be easily converted into shooting dark rides.
-Such conversions include Duel: The Haunted House Strikes Back! at Alton Towers and Buzz Lightyear's Space Ranger Spin at Disney's Magic Kingdom.
+Such conversions include Duel: The Haunted House Strikes Back! at Alton Towers (until 2023 when the ride was altered) and Buzz Lightyear's Space Ranger Spin at Disney's Magic Kingdom.
 The latter uses facilities that previously housed If You Had Wings, Delta Dreamflight, and Take Flight.
 A recent dark ride, Wonder Mountain's Guardian at Canada's Wonderland, has the world's longest interactive screen at over 500 ft.

 Among non-shooting interactive dark rides, Etnaland's award-winning Haunted School is described by Park World magazine as "one of the most idiosyncratic dark rides".
 It is themed to a school exam, with riders individually answering multiple-choice questions throughout it.
 Riders are graded on their responses, and each receives a school report at the end of the ride.
 While technically a coaster, the Gekion Live coaster at Joypolis had elements of a dark ride.
 It used to have a shooting element, only for it to be refurbished with a dance element (tapping buttons on the restraints) later.